 The Salaried Practice of the Advanced Practice Nurse: An Issue of Medical Malpractice

-Abstract: The development of the advanced nursing practice allows to meet many challenges of developed health systems.
-The practice, which leads a physician and an advanced practice nurse to treat a patient together in second line of care, raises the question of how the treatment quality is regulated.
-We model the allocation of liability between the physician and the advanced practice nurse in two liability regimes: strict liability and the negligence rule.
-We also consider two types of advanced nursing practice: the advanced practice nurse is either salaried by the physician or independent from him.
-Health care treatment is a credence good, which assumes that the patient imperfectly detects the medical error.
-We find that the negligence rule is more deterrent than strict liability, particularly if the detection of the medical error is high.
-Both types of practice are equivalent except for selfless health care professionals.
-For the latter, the salaried practice dominates the independent practice in terms of deterrence.
+Abstract: The advanced nursing practice leads a physician and an advanced practice nurse to treat a patient together in the second line of care.
+The good quality of health care treatment depends on the physician’s precaution level and the nurse’s one.
+In this article, we study the allocation of liability between the physician and the advanced practice nurse for a joint damage under two liability regimes: strict liability and the negligence rule.
+We consider two types of advanced nursing practice: the advanced practice nurse is either salaried by the physician or independent from him.
+As health care treatment is a credence good, the patient imperfectly detects the medical error.
+We find that the negligence rule is more deterrent than strict liability, particularly if the detection of the medical error by the patient is high.
+Both types of practice are equivalent to deter health care professionals, except if health care professionals have patient-regarding preferences.
+In this latter case, the salaried practice dominates the independent practice in terms of deterrence.

 Work in Progress